ThomasChanbawsu/Double-pendulums/README.md

 using normal euler's method on the complicated second order differential equations.
 The state space of the each independent pendulum was also plotted.

+I am also currently looking into adding a bifurcation diagram for the double pendulum

 Created by Thomas Chan (Physics Mphys student at University of Manchester) 22/12/2021